 "We're not sure why this is happening, but it could be that couples that do more leisure time activities together have better marital quality," said Birditt in an interview with Reuters.
 But, she said, "we're not suggesting that people should drink more or change the way they drink."

 What are your thoughts on their findings?
-Shop our bar-cart essentials and share your opinion below.
+Share your opinion below.